+This entire lesson builds towards students creating their own Flappy game, but the second half of the levels are all linked.
 This mean students will see their own code as they move between bubbles 6-10, allowing for more personal customization that will carry all the way to the final product.